MCMatters/laravel-helpers/README.md

 #### `dump($value, bool $output = false)`

-The `dump` is analogue of function `dd`, but without stopping php executing script.
+The `dump` is analogue of function `dd`, but without stopping the php script execution.

 ### Env